Texas

 Texas (/ˈtɛksəs/ TEK-səss) (Note: /ˈtɛksᵻz/ TEK-siz; Texas or Tejas (Note: In Peninsular Spanish, the spelling variant Tejas is also used alongside Texas.
 According to the Diccionario panhispánico de dudas by the Royal Spanish Academy and the Association of Academies of the Spanish Language, the spelling version with j aligns with modern-day orthographic conventions and is correct; however, the spelling with x is recommended, as it is the one that is used in Mexican Spanish.
-See Spanish orthography.) /es/) is the most populous state in the South Central region of the United States.
-It borders Louisiana to the east, Arkansas to the northeast, Oklahoma to the north, New Mexico to the west, and an international border with the Mexican states of Chihuahua, Coahuila, Nuevo León, and Tamaulipas to the south and southwest.
-Texas has a coastline on the Gulf of Mexico to the southeast.
-Covering 268,596 mi2 and with over 31 million residents as of 2024, it is the second-largest U.S. state by both area and population.
-Texas is nicknamed the "Lone Star State" for the single star on its flag, symbolic of its former status as an independent country, the Republic of Texas.
+See Spanish orthography.) /es/) is a state in the United States.
+Located in the south-central part of the country, it borders Louisiana, Arkansas, Oklahoma, and New Mexico.
+It also borders Mexico along the Rio Grande, and has a coastline on the Gulf of Mexico.
+Covering 268,596 mi2 and with an estimated population of over 31.7 million residents in 2025, it is the second-largest state by both area and population.
+Texas is nicknamed the "Lone Star State" for the single star depicted on the Republic of Texas flag in 1836 during the Texas war for independence from Mexico, symbolizing Texans' enduring independent spirit and distinct national identity.
+The lone star design was originally flown in 1819 during the Long Expedition, an early attempt to liberate Texas from Spanish imperial rule.

-Spain was the first European country to claim and control Texas.
-Following a short-lived colony controlled by France, Mexico controlled the land until 1836 when Texas won its independence, becoming the Republic of Texas.
-In 1845, Texas joined the United States of America as the 28th state.
-The state's annexation set off a chain of events that led to the Mexican–American War in 1846.
-Following victory by the United States, Texas remained a slave state until the American Civil War, when it declared its secession from the Union in early 1861 before officially joining the Confederate States on March 2.
-After the Civil War and the restoration of its representation in the federal government, Texas entered a long period of economic stagnation.
+Spain was the first European country to claim and control Texas, followed by brief French colonization.
+The territory became part of Mexico after its independence from Spain in 1821.
+Increasing tensions between settlers and the Mexican government culminated in the Texas Revolution, which included the Battle of the Alamo, and led to the establishment of the independent Republic of Texas in 1836.
+In 1845, Texas joined the United States as the 28th state, which helped spark the Mexican–American War.
+Texas remained a slave state until the American Civil War, during which it seceded from the Union and joined the Confederate States.
+After the war and the restoration of its representation in the federal government, Texas entered a prolonged period of economic stagnation before undergoing substantial economic growth in the 20th century.